 - (a) The Group paid professional fees of HK\$320,000 to Equitas Capital Limited during the year in the ordinary course of its business.
-Mr. Ng Ming Wah, Charles, a non-executive Director of the Company, is the managing director of, and a principal shareholder of, Equitas Capital Limited. - (b) The Group paid consultancy fees of HK\$272,000 to Mr. Zhang Zi Hong during the year in the ordinary course of its business.
+Mr. Ng Ming Wah, Charles, a non-executive Director of the Company, is the managing director of, and a principal shareholder in, Equitas Capital Limited. - (b) The Group paid consultancy fees of HK\$835,000 to Mr. Zhang Zi Hong during the year in the ordinary course of its business.
 Mr. Zhang is a director of Goldlion (China) Limited, a subsidiary of the Company. - (c) On 19th December 2007, the Group, as lessor, entered into a lease with China World Trade Corporation ("CWTC") as lessee in respect of a unit located at Goldlion Holdings Centre in Hong Kong.
-During the year, the Group received HK\$378,000 from CWTC as rental payment under the lease.
+The lease was renewed subsequently on 8th March 2010.
+During the year, the Group received HK\$378,000 from CWTC as rental payment under the leases.
 Mr. Tsang Chi Hung has indirect beneficial interest in CWTC as he is a major shareholder of the holding company of CWTC.
-Dr. Tsang Hin Chi, Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Dr. Tsang Hin Chi and Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky. - (d) On 15th December, 2008, the Group as lessee, entered into a lease with Gold State Properties Limited ("GSPL") as lessor in respect of a shop located in Hong Kong.
-During the year, the Group paid HK\$74,000 to GSPL as rental payment under the lease.
-As Dr. Tsang Hin Chi, Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky have beneficial interest in, and are directors of GSPL, they are interested in this transaction. - (e) The Company paid professional fees of HK\$120,000 to Somerley Limited during the year in the ordinary course of its business.
-Mr. Ng Ming Wah, Charles, a non-executive Director of the Company, is a director of Somerley Limited.
+Dr. Tsang Hin Chi, Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Dr. Tsang Hin Chi and Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky.

-Details of the continuing connected transaction that is exempt from the independent shareholders' approval requirements but is subject to the reporting and announcement requirements of the Listing Rules are set out as below.
+Details of a continuing connected transaction that is exempt from the independent shareholders' approval requirements but is subject to the reporting and announcement requirements of the Listing Rules are set out below.